HalldorUlfarsson/elgreco/CV.md

 Recipient of the Chancellors International Research Scholarship (CIRS) to pursue a PhD at the University of Sussex.

 2016
-Halldorophone “portrait” concert at Tectonics festival featureing older works for halldorophone and a new work by Hlynur Vilmarsson for mechanically activated halldorophone.
+Halldorophone “portrait” concert at Tectonics festival featuring older works for halldorophone and a new work by Hlynur Vilmarsson for mechanically activated halldorophone.

 Two week residency at the Emutelab, University of Sussex halldorophone inspired cello modifications for researchers Alice Eldridge and Chris Kiefer (ongoing).